OmolloRovy/AllInOneHtml/README.md

 # "HTML Project for Beginners"

 ✅

-This repository shares the starter code for the [YouTube Tutorial](https://youtu.be/T5PD8ofhiug).

-**Your Challenge:** Utilize the knowledge you have gained from the [HTML for Beginners](https://www.youtube.com/playlist?list=PL0Zuz27SZ-6OlAwitnFUubtE93DO-l0vu) tutorial series to build a website for The Little Taco Shop.

 **Directions:**

 - There are images of the 3 web pages you need to build in the examples folder.
 Use them as references for what you build.